buttonwoodcx/bcx-validation/doc/tutorial.md

 The first argument for addTransformer is a tester function, it tests whether a rule can be processed by `ifNot` transformer.
 You would like to design the tester as defensive as possible to avoid false hit.

-The sencond argument is the transformer function itself, with the rule as input, return a transformed rule object as output.
+The second argument is the transformer function itself, with the rule as input, return a transformed rule object as output.
 Here we rewrite the rule with `if` transformer.

 > When `bcx-validation` resolves a rule, it recursively expands into understandable validators.
 Here the output of `ifNot` transformer is another rule need to be transformed by `if` transformer.
 There is no limit of the depth of the resolution, as long as your transformers/validators design did not end up in infinite loop.